Senior School Curriculum

 Where can it lead?

 It goes without saying that a career in the performing arts is an option but there is not a career that does not involve or require communication in some form and so Drama will help whatever career path is chosen.
-Having said that the most popular professions students of Drama go onto are the likes of Law, Journalism, Media and Psychology.
+That said, that the most popular professions pursued by students of Drama include Law, Journalism, Media and Psychology.

 English is central to the curriculum and the medium of speech and thought.
 English is core up to GCSE and hugely important beyond that.
 Whether interpreting literary works, analysing non-fiction texts or producing their own pieces of writing, students of English engage with, and develop, a range of skills of benefit to academic work and life in general.

-The Key Stage 3 course is focused on building these skills and preparing for external examinations: novels, plays, poems and articles are explored.
+The Key Stage 3 course is focused on building these skills and preparing for external examinations.
 For GCSE, pupils work towards qualifications in both English Language and English Literature.
 They study a number of texts, including a play by Shakespeare, a 19th century novel and a selection of poetry.
-They answer comprehension questions on a range of material (both literary and media-based) as well as produce their own writing.
+They answer comprehension questions on a range of material (both literary and media-based) as well as producing their own creative writing.

-By the end of the course, pupils are equipped to work independently, think critically and express themselves in a style appropriate to whichever audience they happen to be targeting.
+By the end of the course, pupils are equipped to work independently, think critically and express themselves in a style appropriate to their target audience.

 Food and Nutrition